Epoxycraft

 Of course, many modern boat plans are produced by CAD, and cut with CNC cutters for accuracy.
 Ask the designer the surface area, and they’ll tell you to the nearest detail.

 Some fibreglass boats will have a long moulded-in keel.
-That’s harder to estimate, but this is where the team at West System International can help you out.
+That’s harder to estimate, but this is where the team at WEST SYSTEM can help you out.

 We know just about every boat in production.
 If you’re stuck, tell us about yours and we can make an educated guess about the surface area.